DACA & Undocumented Students

 - Travel while on DACA (see Q57)

 - United We Dream: The largest immigrant youth-led organization in the nation.

-- Educators for Fair Consideration (E4FC): Aids low-income immigrant students in their pursuit of a U.S. college education.
+- Immigrants Rising: Aids low-income immigrant students in their pursuit of a U.S. college education.
 View the Resource Guide for more information.

 Fee Assistance Programs:

 - JUNTOS - Lista de Abogados de Inmigración